Ketel Marte Player Props: Diamondbacks vs. Brewers

 Ketel Marte At The Plate

-- He ranks 25th in batting average, 27th in on base percentage, and 40th in slugging among the qualifying hitters in MLB play.
+- He ranks 18th in batting average, 22nd in on base percentage, and 26th in slugging among the qualified hitters in MLB play.

-- Marte will look to extend his four-game hitting streak.
-He's batting .400 with one homer during his last games.
+- Marte enters this game on a five-game hitting streak.
+During his last outings, he's hitting .450 with two homers.

-- In 75.8% of his 66 games this season, Marte has picked up at least one hit.
-He's also had 19 multi-hit games.

-- Marte has had at least one RBI in 33.3% of his games this year (22 of 66), with more than one RBI eight times (12.1%).
-He has also been responsible for three or more of his team's runs in one contest.
+- Marte has had at least one RBI in 34.3% of his games this season (23 of 67), with more than one RBI nine times (13.4%).
+He has also accounted for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.